 Like most other hybrid models, the Wave Hybrid may emit a slight odor when first unpackaged.
 Because the Wave Hybrid is exceptionally breathable thanks to the perforated layers in the comfort system and the coil core, these odors may air out more quickly than average.

-The Wave Hybrid’s medium feel is likely to provide a strong balance of pressure relief and support for side sleepers who weigh less than 200 pounds.
-Sleepers over 200 pounds tend to prefer firmer mattresses with more support.
+The Wave Hybrid’s medium feel is likely to provide a strong balance of pressure relief and support for side sleepers who weigh less than 230 pounds.
+Sleepers over 230 pounds tend to prefer firmer mattresses with more support.
 When sleeping on their sides on the Wave Hybrid, individuals in this weight group could experience more pressure buildup and sinkage, particularly around their hips.

 The Wave Hybrid can provide excellent support for back sleepers under 130 pounds.
 However, it is less supportive for individuals who weigh more.

 However, the medium feel of the mattress may allow heavier individuals to sink in more, which may put their spines out of alignment.
-This effect is likely to be less noticeable for back sleepers between 130 and 200 pounds, who may still find the Wave Hybrid quite comfortable.
-However, sleepers over 200 pounds are more likely to experience sinkage around their midsections.
+This effect is likely to be less noticeable for back sleepers between 130 and 230 pounds, who may still find the Wave Hybrid quite comfortable.
+However, sleepers over 230 pounds are more likely to experience sinkage around their midsections.

-Stomach sleepers usually require a mattress that does not allow excessive sinkage around their midsection, where many individuals carry more weight.
+Stomach sleepers usually require a mattress that does not allow for excessive sinkage around their midsection, where many individuals carry more weight.
 If the sleeper’s midsection dips too deeply into the mattress, it may put more strain on their spine, leading to aches and pains.

-The Wave Hybrid’s transition layer uses gel pods to reinforce the middle of the mattress, reducing how far a stomach sleeper’s midsection can sink in.
+The Wave Hybrid’s second zoned layer uses gel pods to reinforce the middle of the mattress, reducing how far a stomach sleeper’s midsection can sink in.
 While this targeted support may make the Wave Hybrid better suited to stomach sleeping than some hybrid mattresses, the medium feel and thick comfort layers could be a drawback for some individuals.

-Casper Wave Hybrid
+Casper Wave Hybrid Mattress Review Breakdown

 In addition to selling mattresses within the United States and Canada, Casper also sells mattresses to Austria, Germany, Switzerland, and the United Kingdom.